Swader/kaitohelper/README.md

 # Kaito Helper

 KaitoHelper is a simple chrome extension to add functionality to Kaito.
+Join me in Yapping by following [this link](https://yaps.kaito.ai/referral/125083073).

 The first function it provides is a single-click open-in-new-tab X button for each identified X profile on a page.